dumkaguv/ShopSlaff/README.md

 ## Welcome! 👋

-Challenge is to build out this ShowSlaff website.
+Challenge is to build out this ShopSlaff website.

 This project was created using React, tailwindCSS, Vite, Redux Toolkit, TypeScript, React-router-dom.